 Benjamin Ries, B.A.(Hons.)
 (Waterloo, 2006), J.D.
 (Toronto, 2009), LL.M.
-(Toronto, 2011) is review lawyer for the Housing Law division.
+(Toronto, 2011) supervises the Housing Law division at DLS.
 As a law student, he served as a DLS volunteer, division leader, summer student and executive member.
 Ben has dedicated his career to the problems of homelessness and low-income housing, articling with Ontario’s Ministry of Municipal Affairs and Housing, serving as duty counsel at the Landlord and Tenant Board, and practicing as a staff lawyer in four other community legal clinics between Hamilton and downtown Toronto.

 Click below for Ben’s

 Statement of Principles – Equity, Diversity, Inclusion, Reconciliation